From Modern Fortran by Milan Curcic

 Part 1: Declaring and initializing arrays for stock price data

 I’m no trader and I won’t go into the details of true technical stock market analysis.
 I have heard that sites like Stocktrades.ca will always be able to help you choose the best stocks to invest in to make a profit!
-Therefore I recommend that you don’t use this article as trading advice.
-Instead, I will merely show you how you can leverage the power of Fortran arrays to perform any kind of time series analysis that you can think of, whether it’s stock or commodity prices, measurements, or signal processing.
+Therefore I recommend that you don’t use this article as trading advice, and even if you are using sites to help you pick your stocks, then I’d recommend you do your research and read the reviews, like this Motley Fool Stock Advisor review, before deciding which one you are going to go with.
+What I intend to do is merely show you how you can leverage the power of Fortran arrays to perform any kind of time series analysis that you can think of, whether it’s stock or commodity prices, measurements, or signal processing.
 Sites like Stocktrades will always be able to help you choose

 An array is a sequence of data elements of same type that are also contiguous in memory.
 While this may at first seem restrictive, it does come with advantages.
 First, it allows you to write simpler code with expressive one-liners that can work on millions of elements at once.
 While arrays have been part of Fortran since its birth, whole-array operators and arithmetic have been introduced in Fortran 90, allowing programmers to write cleaner, shorter, and less error-prone code.
 In a nutshell, arrays allow you to easily work on large datasets and apply functions and arithmetic operators on whole arrays without resorting to loops or other verbose syntax.